buildcore-io/core/docs/docs/how-to/token/usage-interaction/trade-token.md

 <Tabs groupId="request-type">
   <TabItem value="otr" label="OTR">
-    There is different ways to trade token over OTR.
+    There are different ways to trade tokens over OTR.

-    To buy token, you must call [`buyToken`](../../../reference-api/classes/TokenOtrDataset.md#buytoken) on `dataset(Dataset.TOKEN)`. [`buyToken`](../../../reference-api/classes/TokenOtrDataset.md#buytoken) takes an object of type [`TradeTokenTangleRequest`](../../../reference-api/interfaces/TradeTokenTangleRequest.md) as parameter in which you can specify the token you want to buy, the price for the offer and the amount.
+    To buy a token, you must call [`buyToken`](../../../reference-api/classes/TokenOtrDataset.md#buytoken) on `dataset(Dataset.TOKEN)`. [`buyToken`](../../../reference-api/classes/TokenOtrDataset.md#buytoken) takes an object of type [`TradeTokenTangleRequest`](../../../reference-api/interfaces/TradeTokenTangleRequest.md) as parameter in which you can specify the token you want to buy, the price for the offer and the amount.

     ```tsx file=../../../../../packages/sdk/examples/token/otr/trade.ts#L9-L13
     ```